kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ###### Are there any tests for feature enablement/disablement?

-Tests will verify list attribute acceptance when `DRAListTypeAttributes` is enabled and rejection when disabled.
+Tests will verify list attribute acceptance when `DRAListTypeAttributes` is enabled and that the `IntValues` field is silently dropped (not the whole object rejected) when disabled.

 ### Rollout, Upgrade and Rollback Planning